 3. Don’t settle for visual cliches

 One potential source of pictures is much closer at hand.
 “If it fits the storyline, I encourage people to use their own images,” says Jurczynski.
 “Like one TED Talk where the speaker, a doctor, used photos of his experience treating people in Africa.
 That was all he needed.
 They were very powerful.”
-Caveat: Any personal photos must support your speech or presentation.
+Major caveat: Any personal photos must support your speech or presentation.
 Do not squander your audience’s precious time by showing them a gratuitous picture of your children or grandparents — beautiful as they may be.